 By Wade Ellett, Let’s Move QC Outdoors blogger

-As winter approaches, so too are the winter holidays.
-These are crazy times of happiness, gratefulness, and joy, yet we can quickly become overwhelmed.
+Late autumn and winter holidays are crazy times of happiness, gratefulness, and joy, yet we can quickly become overwhelmed.
 Thanksgiving is here; with Black Friday right on its heels, and then Christmas, Hanukkah, Yule, and Kwanzaa will be upon us!

 The holidays can get pretty stressful, and that’s why my wife and I will be Opting Outside this year.

-Last year, outdoor retailer REI decided to close its doors on Black Friday, pay its employees to get outside, and encourage all its customers to spend the day doing the same.
+Outdoor retailer REI decided to close its doors on Black Friday for the first time in 2015, pay its employees to get outside, and encourage all its customers to spend the day doing the same.

 That’s right, on the busiest shopping day of the year, REI stayed closed and told us all to go outside and play!
 This is a brilliant idea; one that I think we should all fully embrace this year.